Alan Jope: Career

 Jope joined Unilever in 1985 as a graduate marketing trainee.
 He was the president of Beauty & Personal Care, the largest division at Unilever.
 He has had stints running several operations including China.

 From 2009, Jope led Unilever's business in China and North Asia, doubling its size and laying important foundations for future success.
-He was appointed to Unilever’s Leadership Executive in 2011 in his role as President of Unilever’s businesses across North Asia.
-His previous senior roles have also included President Russia, Africa & Middle East; and President of Unilever's Beauty & Personal Care division.
+He was appointed to Unilever's leadership executive in 2011 in his role as president of Unilever's businesses across North Asia.
+Previous senior roles also included President Russia, Africa & Middle East; and President of Unilever's Beauty & Personal Care division.
 Earlier, Jope worked in a number of sales and marketing roles in the UK, Thailand and the US.

-Jope was a guest judge, with Donald Trump, in the second series of the US version of reality TV show The Apprentice.
+He was appointed CEO in 2019 and worked until June 2023.
+Under his tenure shares gained just over 10%, recovering from a four year low.